 If you store additional information about your customers in custom fields and it could be considered personal (e.g. driver's license or insurance ID), you need to anonymize it, too.
 To make this happen, mark this field as containing personal data in PortaBilling®.

-Though Peter can browse and modify customer details (e.g. assign addons to a customer account), he cannot change a customer's personal data nor access their self-care portal.
+Peter can browse and modify customer details (e.g. assign add-ons to a customer account) and create new customers and accounts.
+However, upon customer creation or modification, he sees that the customer's personal data is anonymized